There are some dogs that immediately go together when thinking of designer dogs.

-The issues above are a concern for many first time owners.
 The idea of having a large pup with the intelligence of a GSD but the energy of a Boxer can seem like too much of a handful.
 This is completely true for some owners where this dog just is suitable.

 However, it is possible to learn how to train a German Shepherd Boxer mix if you embrace its personality.

 Short, frequent training sessions with strong rewards will help here.
 This can be an issue when working on separation anxiety, but perseverance does pay off.

 German Shepherd Boxer mix puppies can be found with some reliable breeders, but you do need to do your homework.
 The last thing you want is a pup bred from poor stock or from a puppy farm.

 Spend time with them, talk to the owners and take a look at the parents.
 The more information they can provide, the better equipped you are as the dogs reach maturity.

 There are all kinds of dogs in shelters that will make great pets with the right love and care.

-The potential behaviour problem of this GSD Boxer hybrid mean that some may get a cute puppy and find that they cannot handle it.
+The potential behavior problem of this GSD Boxer hybrid mean that some may get a cute puppy and find that they cannot handle it.
 You could rescue that dog and give it the home it needs.

 Hopefully this German shepherd boxer mix info has given you a good impression of what to expect with this hybrid.